How End-to-End Encryption Works in WebRTC Video Calls

 Hacking or data breaches

-User privacy & sensitive information
+User privacy and sensitive information

 Man-in-the-middle attacks